Location: 401 Cleland Street, Georgetown, S.C.

 A: Emergencies are reported through the County´s "911" system.
 All other reports should be made at the municipal or county law enforcement agencies for investigation by that department in order to determine (a) if the offense is of a criminal (or civil) nature, and (b) to assist the complainant in bringing formal charges against the perpetrator.

 The county department head for the Solicitor’s Office is Alicia A. Richardson, deputy solicitor for Solicitor Jimmy A. Richardson II.
-Other prosecuting attorneys include J. Austin Thomas, assistant solicitor for general sessions court; Richard D. Todd, assistant solicitor for general sessions court; Nadia R. Black, assistant solicitor for family court; and Jackie Smith, assistant solicitor for magistrate court.
+Other prosecuting attorneys include Randerson I. Stephens, Jr., assistant solicitor for general sessions court; Richard D. Todd, assistant solicitor for general sessions court, W. Keith Powell assistant solicitor for general sessions court; Nadia R. Black, assistant solicitor for family court; and Jackie Smith, assistant solicitor for magistrate court.

 General Sessions Court terms are set by the South Carolina Court Administration pursuant to final Order signed by Chief Justice Jean H. Toal of the South Carolina Supreme Court.
 The South Carolina Court Administration sets terms for six-month periods with assignment of Circuit Court Judges who preside over each term, and are subject to change.